Moscow’s Krylatskoye district will be the site of a new children’s railway, according to the district council’s website.

 Each wagon of the train will be designed to resemble trains at the beginning of the 20th century and will accommodate up to 10 children.
 The train will be controlled by autopilot but children will have the chance to sit in the conductor’s chair.

-Construction on the railway will begin in spring and it should be operational by summer.
+Construction on the railway will begin in spring and it should be operational by autumn.
 It is expected to become the longest children’s railway in Moscow.